AleksandarPredic/lmslite/README.md

   * Select group attached to this event
   * Days
   * Recurring until

+These fields can't be changed via the Event edit screen:
+* Group attached to this event.
+In this case you can create a new event with different group.
+* Can not convert single event to the recurring one

 ## Calendar events features
 Calendar event is a child object of event, which represents event occurrence in calendar.